 2. Subliminals Work, Sort Of

-The idea with subliminals, on the other hand, isn’t just that you don’t notice them, but that you can’t notice them.
+The idea with subliminals, though, is that you respond to them without actually noticing them consciously.
+Some people claim that you can’t notice them.
 Traditional subliminals take one of these forms:

 - An audio message, reversed so it plays backwards, and inserted into an audio track, such as in a song.